A Beginners Guide to the Conveyancing Process

 Instructing a solicitor

-Reviewing the Mortgage Agreements
+Reviewing the mortgage agreement

 Arranging a survey

-Documents pack sent out to Buyer’s solicitor
+Documents sent to the buyer’s solicitor

 Searches

-Checking the documents
+Checking documents and raising enquiries

 Exchange of contracts